Venus after sunset in January

 Stellarium (free online planetarium program)

-Venus after sunset in 2024 Southern Hemisphere
+Venus after sunset in the Southern Hemisphere

 A comparison of elongations

-Not all of Venus’s greatest elongations are created equal.
+Not all of Venus’ greatest elongations are created equal.
 That’s because the farthest from the sun that Venus can ever appear on the sky’s dome is about 47.3 degrees.
 On the other hand, the least distance is around 45.4 degrees.

 Elongations are also higher or lower depending on the time of year they occur and your location on Earth.

-Venus events from late 2024 and 2025
+Venus events from late 2024 to 2026

 January 10, 2025: Greatest elongation (evening)